 Urgh.
 What’s she doing there?
 Lukas grumbles as he careens over cracks in the path on his skateboard.
 The sound of hard plastic wheels over concrete sends birds flying, but an old woman sits, seemingly unfazed, on the bench he thinks of as his.

 My fingers go numb as I turn the page, and read the news of your death.
 “Emmanuel François Blanchard of the 6th arrondissement, found dead on 27 August 1914, circumstances unknown.”
 Our encounter was fleeting, but the memory has stayed with me in the twenty years since.
-I have wondered what became of you, and as I sit here in the house of another man, I recall the relationship I once hoped would develop between us.

 “I can’t… ugh .. get … argh …” Caroline mutters as she struggles to extract her left foot from a bed of cast metal.
 Her deep-set eyes stare vacantly, across an expanse of grey concrete floor.
 At the far reaches of the room, floor to ceiling windows give out onto Chicago’s East Monroe Street, scorching in the midday sun.
 Caroline forgets; she is stuck.
 She drops her hands to her sides, allowing them to lightly brush her generous hips.
 Her small breasts spill outwards to touch her long, thin arms.